JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 factors, one such factor being air quality.
 The data came from the U.S.
-Environmental Protection Agency and the CDC to find asthma rates and poor air quality days across all 50 states in the U.S. The tests performed were a linear regression line, a pearson correlation test, and a shapiro-wilks test.
+Environmental Protection Agency and the CDC to find asthma rates and poor air quality days across all 50 states in the U.S. The tests performed were a linear regression line, a Pearson correlation test, and a shapiro-wilks test.
 The results showed a weak negative correlation between poor air quality days and asthma prevalence with an r value of -.279 and a p value of .0497.
 Both of the variables found a normal